CREATE TABLE supports the

 Literals, deterministic built-in functions, and operators are permitted.
 A function is deterministic if, given the same data in tables, multiple invocations produce the same result, independently of the connected user.
-Examples of functions that fail this definition:
+Examples of functions that are nondeterministic and fail this definition:

-Subqueries, parameters, variables, stored functions, and user-defined functions are not permitted.
+Stored functions and loadable functions are not permitted.

 A generated column definition can refer to other generated columns, but only those occurring earlier in the table definition.
 A generated column definition can refer to any base (nongenerated) column in the table whether its definition occurs earlier or later.